 How Does GA4 Tie In?

 Google Analytics 4 relies on first-party cookies to avoid the use of third-party data.
 In addition, GA4 also uses machine learning to fill in the gaps and create what Google likes to call “blended data.”
 Google Analytics will undoubtedly become an even more valuable tool in a cookie-less world.
+Read GA4 FAQs or learn more about the different metrics in GA4 vs. Universal Analytics here.

 How Should I Change My Digital Marketing Strategy?